Shadandin/flashcard/README.md

 3. **Study Mode**:
    - Click on empty word slots to add new flashcards
    - Fill in the word, part of speech, meaning, and example
+   - The app will prevent duplicate words automatically
    - Click "Save Word" to save to both local storage and repository
 4. **Practice Mode**: Test your knowledge with generated questions
 5. **Review Mistakes**: Review incorrect answers from practice sessions